Hunter S. Thompson: Fame and its consequences

-Thompson's journalistic work began to seriously suffer after his trip to Africa to cover the Rumble in the Jungle—the world heavyweight boxing match between George Foreman and Muhammad Ali—in 1974.
-He missed the match while intoxicated at his hotel, and did not submit a story to the magazine.
-As Wenner put it to the film critic Roger Ebert in the 2008 documentary Gonzo: The Life and Work of Dr. Hunter S. Thompson, "After Africa, he just couldn't write.
+Thompson's journalistic work began to seriously suffer after his 1974 trip to Kinshasa, Zaire to cover the Rumble in the Jungle—the world heavyweight boxing match between George Foreman and Muhammad Ali.
+He missed the match while intoxicated at his hotel and did not submit a story to the magazine.
+As Wenner put it to film critic Roger Ebert in the 2008 documentary Gonzo: The Life and Work of Dr. Hunter S. Thompson, "After Africa, he just couldn't write.
 He couldn't piece it together".
+In 1973, Thompson tried cocaine for the first time and various friends, family members, and editors remarked that its impact upon his productivity and creativity was devastating.